webprofusion/certify-docs/docs/deployment/tasks/tomcat.md

 ```

 ## Add a 'Deploy to Tomcat' Deployment Task
-In your Managed Certifcaite, under Deployment, add a new `Deploy to Tomcat` deployment task, providing the destination path for your PFX file.
+In your Managed Certificate, under Deployment, add a new `Deploy to Tomcat` deployment task, providing the destination path for your PFX file.

 When the deployment task is next executed the certificate will be exported as a PFX file to this location.